sherlock-audit/2022-09-harpie-judging/005-M/1-report.md

 Consider calculating the actual amount Vault received to call `logIncomingERC20()` Transfer the tokens first and compare pre-/after token balances to compute the actual transferred amount.

+## Harpie Team

+Using difference in balance in vault rather than token transfer amount.
+Fix [here](https://github.com/Harpieio/contracts/pull/4/commits/550065a5e9d625ef93a862bc5f74f140d57998fa).

+## Lead Senior Watson

+While it's true the fix does allow for compatabiliy with fee-on-transfer tokens, it does not correctly handle rebasing tokens.
+Might be useful to explicily note that rebasing tokens are not supported or instead you could adopt mint shares to represent the ownership over the vault's tokens.

+## Harpie Team

+On rebasing tokens, we just won't be able to support them for now.